GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 We reject the chunks of the simulated samples where, for at least one microphone, the energy of the selected fragment is too low compared to the average energy of the entire simulated signal.
 Let
 - #global-spec the #acr("STFT") of the signal received by microphone $k$.
-- #chunk-spec the #acr("STFT") of the considered chunk, i.e. a slice of #global-spec.
+- #chunk-spec the #acr("STFT") of the considered chunk, i.e., a slice of #global-spec.
 The energy criteria $delta_"energy"$ defining a valid sample expresses as
 $
   delta_"energy" (